Updated Hawaii DOT Practice Tests

 The practice tests here at driversprep.com are designed for use as a guide to help you qualify for a Hawaii driver’s license or permit and become a safer driver.
 They are designed specifically for the State of Hawaii.

 More Than 500 Questions

 With more than 500 practice questions in the database, our practice tests cover all aspects of the Hawaii Drivers Manual.
 Even if you can study and pass the exam solely by using our practice tests, we encourage you to get a copy of the driver’s manual and read it carefully.
-All questions on the final Hawaii DOT permit exam are drawn from this manual.

 Known “Error” in the 2015 Version

 In 2003, Hawaii Department of Transportation updated the driver’s manual regarding parking on hills.
 The change reflected what is included in most state manuals and what is being taught in driver education classes.
 When parking uphill, you should turn your front wheels away from the curb, letting your vehicle roll back a few inches until the rear of one front wheel touches the curb.
-Read more on how to park on hills and why you should turn your wheels the “other” way: Parking on Hills.
+(Read more on how to park on hills and why you should turn your wheels the “other” way: Parking on Hills.)

 Removed Practice Questions